 Images are available in the following Azure Blob Storage folder:

-We recommend downloading images (the whole folder, or a subset of the folder) using AzCopy.
+We recommend downloading images (the whole folder, or a subset of the folder) using AzCopy (for Azure) and gsutil (for GCP).
 A links to a zipfile is provided below, but zipfiles are a pain, so we don’t recommending downloading the image zipfile, and we definitely don’t recommend downloading the image zipfile in your browser.
 Also check out our guidelines for accessing images without using giant zipfiles.

 That said, data download links: